holly257/DSA-Stack-and-Queue/README.md

     - stack can be used to ensure that an arithmetic expression has balanced parentheses.
 Write a function that takes an arithmetic expression as an argument and returns true or false based on matching parenthesis.
 As a bonus provide a meaningful error message to the user as to what's missing.
 For example, you are missing a ( or missing a ")".
     - For version 1, the parentheses you need to consider are ( and ).
 Finding a close parenthesis without an open parenthesis is an error (report the location of the close); reaching the end of the string while still "holding" an open parenthesis is also an error (report the location of the open).
     - Extension exercise: Recognize 3 pairs of brackets: (), [], and {}.
 These must be correctly nested; "([)]" is incorrect, and should report an error at the ), stating that you were expecting a ] but found a ).
 If this is starting to look and sound very familiar, congratulations - you're beginning to write a simple language parser!
+    - Extension extension exercise: Also recognize 2 types of quote character: "" and ''.
+Inside quotes, brackets aren't counted at all - in fact, nothing is counted until you reach the corresponding close quote.

 5. Create a queue using a singly linked list
     - Walk through the Queue class in the curriculum and understand it well.
 Then write a Queue class
     - with its core functions (enqueue(), dequeue()) from scratch.